Affiliate links on Android Authority may earn us a commission. Learn more.

 When it comes to information, Apple’s Health app proves more is more.
 It syncs with thousands of third-party apps, integrating data on everything from meditation and activity to nutrition and fitness.
 On the other hand, Samsung doesn’t support integration with many third-party apps.
 Listed as “connected services” in the Samsung Health app’s settings menu, the apps Strava and Technogym are the only options.

 This is significant because data from third-party apps helps provide users with a much more complete picture of their health and fitness.
 Wading through the Apple Health app’s Browse tab illustrates the sheer potential the app offers.
 The connectivity also helps compensate for some of the app’s shortcomings.
-For example, native sleep tracking on Apple devices leaves a lot to be desired, but users can sync with a wide range of third-party apps to get better insights.

-While on the topic of integration, one major shortcoming both Samsung Health and Apple Health share is that neither is compatible with Fitbit.
+One major shortcoming both Samsung Health and Apple Health share is that neither is compatible with Fitbit.
 However, syncing is achievable using the right software as a workaround.
 The app Health Sync lets you sync your Fitbit stats (along with a few other services) to Samsung Health.
 Likewise, the app Sync Solver allows Apple Health users to sync their Fitbit data.

 Many fitness and health devices are compatible with both Samsung Health and Apple Health.
-This includes a variety of fitness trackers, weight scales, and medical devices like pulse oximeters, blood pressure monitors, and blood glucose monitors — far too many to list out here.
+This includes a variety of fitness trackers, weight scales, and medical devices like pulse oximeters, blood pressure monitors, and blood glucose monitors — far too many to list here.
 Head to our Samsung Health guide to see the full list of devices compatible with Samsung Health.
 There’s no definitive list of devices compatible with Apple Health, but Apple’s official documentation states that Apple Watches, select medical devices, and companion apps that use HealthKit work with the platform.

 Apple Health’s differentiating features

 - Medical ID: Apple Health offers a unique safety feature.
 Medical ID allows first responders to access potentially life-saving information in an emergency.
 These details include a user’s current medications, blood type, allergies, and whether or not they are an organ donor.
-Under this same feature, you can also choose emergency contacts.
-These contacts automatically receive a message with your location if you use the emergency SOS button.
+Under this same feature, you can also choose emergency contacts who will automatically receive a message with your location if you use the emergency SOS button.

 - Health Records: Likewise, Apple Health makes exchanging info with your doctor easier, too.
 As long as your insurer or hospital is signed up for Health Records, you can access information about procedures, lab results, medications, and more.
 You can also share your own tracked data with your care provider.